Wrong level

 Public profiles stay limited to safe play context.
 No email, phone, or private feedback.

-For facilities
+For hosts

 Trust by design